geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-api.rst

 configured upon file upload.
 It can take one of the three values "first", "none", or "all".

 - ``first`` - Only setup the first feature type available in the data store.
-              This is the default value.
+This is the default.
 - ``none`` - Do not configure any feature types.
 - ``all`` - Configure all feature types.

+.. _target_parameter:

+The ``target`` parameter is used to control the type of datastore that is created on the server when the datastore being PUT to does not exist.
+The allowable values for this parameter are the same as for the :ref:`extension parameter <extension_parameter>`.

+.. _update_parameter:

+The ``update`` parameter is used to control how existing data is handled when the file is PUT into a datastore that (a) already exists and (b) already contains a schema that matches the content of the file.
+It can take one of the two values "append", or "overwrite".

+- ``append`` - Data being uploaded is appended to the existing data.
+This is the default.
+- ``overwrite`` - Data being uploaded replaces any existing data.

 Feature types
 -------------